betheden/hebrew-grammar/content/conjunction.rst

 ~~~~~~~~

 Sometimes the words אַף and כִּי are paired together to form a compound
-conjunction that functions much like an :ref:`particle_affirmation`,
+conjunction that functions as a strong affirmative.
-conveying a strong sense of affirmation or addition.
 This compound
 conjunction can appear with or without the prefix conjunction וְ
 ("and").

-.. note:: Like other particles, the words אַף and כִּי sometimes appear
-          together but do NOT form a compound conjunction; in such cases, each
-          word retains its individual meaning, usually as an affirmation particle
-          (אַף) and a conditional conjunction (כִּי).
-These instances must be
-          determined from the context.
-If in doubt, consult a dictionary or
-          lexicon for the exact meaning of any specific occurrence.

 .. csv-table:: Example: GEN 3:1